Will Smart Contracts Replace Middlemen?

 You may have heard a lot about the Blockchain in the news recently.

-While it’s easy to dismiss it as hype, there are aspect of this technology that you probably shouldn’t ignore.
+While it’s easy to dismiss it as hype, there are aspect of this technology that you shouldn’t ignore.
 In particular, let's talk about smart contracts.

 What is a smart contract?